 In the indirect methods, you won’t burn the wood.
 Instead, you cook it!
-Yes, because here you put the woods on a drum and then use fuel or similar things like this and lit the fire on the outside.
+Yes, because here you put the wood on a drum and then use fuel or similar things like this and light the fire on the outside.

 Well, certainly, it will.
-Because Softwood is lighter than Hardwood, it means not as dense as you’d like to have for making charcoals.
+Because Softwood is lighter than Hardwood, it means it is not as dense as you’d like to have for making charcoal.

-As a result, lump charcoals made with Softwood are more prone to burn faster.
-They also produce excess amount of smoke and ash.
+As a result, lump charcoal made with Softwood is more prone to burn faster.
+They also produce an excess amount of smoke and ash.
 Overall, a complete disaster!

 However, that isn’t the case with Hardwoods.
 That is why it is the only type of wood that is preferable for preparing an ideal quality of lump charcoal.

-However, remember one thing that is different type of woods have different effects on the meal you’re going to prepare.
-So, here’s the list of woods that you may consider for making your own lump charcoals.
+Here’s the list of woods that you may consider for making your own lump charcoal.

-This fruitwood is always available and very popular for lump charcoals.
-Lump charcoals made of apple woods provides a delicate yet smoky flavor when you cook fish or pork.
+This fruitwood is always available and very popular for lump charcoal.
+Lump charcoal made of apple woods provides a delicate yet smoky flavor when you cook fish or meat.

-If you want to have a nutty effect with a musky scent over your grilled beef, cheese or pork, then lump charcoals made from beech will be perfect for you.
+If you want to have a nutty effect with a musky scent over your grilled beef, cheese or pork, then lump charcoal made from beech will be perfect for you.

-This wood is rarely used for making charcoals, but when you do it, the quality is something you won’t be able to resist yourself from praising of.
+This wood is rarely used for making charcoal, but when you do it, the quality is something you won’t be able to resist yourself from praising.

 It provides the perfect light smoky flavor over the grilled food.
-Cooking smoked fish with lump charcoals made of birch couldn’t be more perfect.
+Cooking smoked fish with lump charcoal made of birch couldn’t be more perfect.

 Amongst all the fruitwoods, cherry has the sweetest profile.
 As a result, it has the capability to make beef, lamb, chicken, pork and salmon as perfectly cooked as possible with a delicious smoky feeling.

 Oak offers a very strong flavor over the dishes you will cook.
-That is why it is less used for making lump charcoals.
+That is why it is less used for making lump charcoal.